-I am a Teaching Fellow in the department of physics.
-I am passionate about improving representation and diversity in the department, and I am an active member of the Juno Committee and the Women in Physics group.
+I am a Teaching Fellow in the Department of Physics.
+I am passionate about improving representation and diversity in the department, and I am an active member of the Juno Committee and the Women in Physics society.
+In 2022, I was awarded the FoNS Prize for Excellence in Equality, Diversity, and Inclusion.

-I completed my PhD in the Centre for Cold Matter, trying to measure the electron's electric dipole moment using YbF molecules.
-You can find more information about this experiment here.
+I completed my PhD in the Centre for Cold Matter, trying to measure the roundness of the electron (a property known as the electron's electric dipole moment) using YbF molecules.
+I was interviewed about this experiment for the popular science book How to Make and Apple Pie From Scratch by Harry Cliff.
 I also spent three years working at the Max Planck Institute for Quantum Optics in Munich as a postdoc, studying collisions between cold polyatomic molecules.
 You can find out more about this research here, or even watch me giving a lab tour!

 My research interests are centred around precision measurement - in particular as tests of fundamental symmetries - as well as the production and application of cold and ultracold molecules.
-You can find me trying to explain the physics of atoms and molecules (with the help or artists and dancers) to school kids in Elemental Dances or as part of an Atom Day for World of Atoms.
+You can find me trying to explain the physics of atoms and molecules (with the help of artists and dancers) to school kids in Elemental Dances (which was awarded the FoNS Prize for Excellence in Outreach, Public & Community Engagement) or as part of an Atom Day for World of Atoms.

 Sauer BE, Devlin JA, Rabey IM, 2017, A big measurement of a small moment, New Journal of Physics, Vol:19, ISSN:1367-2630